waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 If you use Geofabrik internal server, please fill "USER" value too, we will provide password when we call the program.

 Program "getdiff" appends newly downloaded file names to the file 'newerFiles.txt' in its working directory.
-This file is processed by "update_op_db.sh" script to do the updates.
+This file is processed by "op_update_db.sh" script to do the updates.
 The script renames this file when done - emptying or hiding the file from "getdiff".
 We could have deleted / removed altogether, but there is a plan for it!

 The 'source' argument is the internet address for your area (region) updates page at geofabrik.de site.